 Our no hands up approach ensures that all children are expected to be engaged with the learning and to take an active part in the lesson.
-When using lolly sticks to engage children in discussion and questioning teachers will always know how to approach the different children in their class so that the exchanges are positive and successful for all.
+When using lolly sticks to engage children in discussion and questioning, teachers will always know how to approach the different children in their class so that the exchanges are positive and successful for all.

-Within class the following routine for gaining the attention of all children, which is in line with our RWInc lessons, will be applied:
+Within class the following routine for gaining the attention of all children, which is in line with our RWInc lessons, in Key Stage 1 this will be applied:

-- Showing a hand Stop

-- ➤ 1.
-Stand up

-- > 2.
-Walk to where you have been instructed to go

-- > 3.
-Sit down
+- "Show me five" Showing a hand this means stop - "1 (showing 1 finger) Stand up" - > "2 (showing 2 fingers) Walk to where you have been instructed to go" - > "3 (showing 3 fingers) Sit down